Metrics are your marketing strategy scorecard. Track the right UX and CX KPIs to truly understand your customers' experiences of your brand

 - (For companies) Have your customer service reps request referrals from customers under certain conditions, for example, after they have ‘touched’ your brand two or more times (be sure to track these touches in your customer-facing apps).

-CX Metric 4: Behavior patterns that show strengthening or weakening of the customer relationship
+CX KPI 4: Behavior patterns that show strengthening or weakening of the customer relationship

 For example, questions you might want to get answered include: